markmillr/cursor-memory-servicenow/README.md

    You: "What should I do to get started?"
    Agent: "I see this is for STRY0127233.
 Could you tell me about what you're working on?"
    You: "We need to add a new field to track which change model was used for each change request."
-   Agent: "Could you share any acceptance criteria or requirements you have?"
+   Agent: "I'll note that in storyContext.md.
+Could you share any acceptance criteria or requirements you have?"
    You: "We need to add a reference field to the change form that points to change models, make it mandatory for normal changes, and include it in reports."
-   Agent: "Got it.
+   Agent: "Thanks, I've updated storyContext.md with those requirements.
 Which instance would you like to start investigating this in?"
    You: "I'll start in my PDI to understand how change models work OOB."
+   Agent: "I've added that to techContext.md.
+Let's begin by examining the current change form structure."
    ```

 4. **During Development**
    ```
    You: "I've found the change model table, but I'm not sure about the best way to reference it."
-   Agent: "Let's look at how ServiceNow handles similar references.
+   Agent: "I'll document this discovery in systemPatterns.md.
+Let's look at how ServiceNow handles similar references.
 Could you check if there are any other reference fields on the change form that might follow a similar pattern?"
+   You: "Yes, there's a reference to the assignment group that looks similar."
+   Agent: "Perfect, I'll add that pattern to our documentation.
+This suggests we could use a similar approach for the change model reference."
    ```

 5. **Moving to Dev**
    ```
    You: "I've tested the changes in PDI and understand what we need to do."
    Agent: "Great!
-Before we recreate the changes in dev, let's document what we learned about the change model structure and the fields we'll need to add."
+I've updated progress.md with our findings.
+Before we recreate the changes in dev, let's review what we learned about the change model structure and the fields we'll need to add."
    ```

-The Agent AI maintains context between these interactions, using targeted questions to help you explore solutions and document decisions.
+The Agent AI maintains context between these interactions, proactively documenting discoveries and decisions in the template files while using targeted questions to help you explore solutions.
 Each story or spike gets its own private repository, allowing you to maintain separate contexts for different development tasks.

 ## Important: Repository Privacy